hoel-bagard/cocotools-rs/rpycocotools/README.md

 ### Installation

-You can install the package through pip:
+The package is available on PyPI [here](https://pypi.org/project/rpycocotools/), and can installed with pip:
 ```
 pip install rpycocotools
 ```